LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

     - ```app_key```: Your AppKey
     - ```bot_username```: Your Bot username
     - ```bot_password```: Your Bot password
-    - ```recipient_email``` : Your assoicate Messenger email address
+    - ```recipient_email``` : Your associate Messenger email address
 5. OOpen a command prompt and go to folder *src*, then run the demo application with the following command.
     ```
     $>python chatbot_demo_rest.py
     ```
-6. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your assoicate Eikon message email address.
+6. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your associate Eikon message email address.
     ```
     Getting RDP Authentication Token